KieranMacGough/KieranMacGough/README.md

 - 👋 Hi, I’m @KieranMacGough
-- 👀 I’m interested in ...becoming a frontend developer!
+- 👀 I’m interested in...becoming a frontend developer!
-- 🌱 I’m currently learning ...
-React
+- 🌱 I’m currently learning...React!

 <!---
 KieranMacGough/KieranMacGough is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.